link-u/avif-sample-images/README.md

 [Makefile](Makefile) describes how they were created.
 To generate files yourself, you have to install [cavif](https://github.com/link-u/cavif) and [davif](https://github.com/link-u/davif)

-All images are marked as "still-picture" and use reduced still picture header in OBU sequence header.

 ## hato

 ![hato.jpg](hato.jpg)